shafikul311/Basic-typescript/README.md

-# Typescript learning for beginner
+# Basic Typescript for beginner

 ## Install for beginner Typescript learner